Interpretable models for forecasting high-dimensional functional time series: Results

+From Table~\ref{tab:2}, it seems that Split sd is consistently competitive, while the Split quantile degrades at longer horizons.
+The sequential conformal prediction achieves stable high coverage at the cost of wider intervals (larger IS values).

-Using the combination of two-way functional ANOVA and functional factor model, we present the one-step-ahead to ten-step-ahead interval forecast accuracy for the female and male data at the 95\% nominal coverage probability in Appendix~\ref{App:B}.
-Extending the analysis of \cite{JSS24}, we consider forecast horizons ranging from $h=1$ to $h=10$.
+Using the combination of two-way FANOVA and functional factor model, we present the one-step-ahead to ten-step-ahead interval forecast accuracy for the female and male data at the 95\% nominal coverage probability in Appendix~\ref{App:B}.
+Extending the scope beyond \cite{JSS24}, which considers only $h=1$, we apply our proposed methodology to analyze forecast horizons ranging from $h=1$ to $h=10$.
 The results of the corresponding prediction interval are reported in Appendix~\ref{App:JCGS_IFE}.

 Overall, the split conformal approach calibrated via the standard deviation delivers the most competitive performance among the benchmark methods.
-Nevertheless, the proposed framework, combining a functional ANOVA decomposition with a functional factor model to capture and forecast time-varying residual dynamics, achieves a clear improvement in the accuracy of the interval forecast.
+Nevertheless, the proposed framework, which combines a FANOVA decomposition with a functional factor model to capture and forecast time-varying residual dynamics, achieves a clear improvement in the accuracy of the interval forecast.
 In particular, this approach consistently yields smaller interval forecast errors compared to the method proposed in \cite{JSS24}.